danielharrell/open-eyes-lect-2017-18/Open.md

 in front of them.
 And perhaps we should say we see through our eyes not *to* the world, but *through* the world, to everything *in* the world.
 The world would then be a place, or even a perspective, rather than an object.
-Or the sort of object our eyes could contain, as we see through them, to give what lies outside them context rather than content.
+Or at least the sort of object our eyes could contain, as we see through them, to give what lies outside them context rather than content.
 But under any such description, the world would be inside us to appear outside us, as a horizon for everything else that might appear outside us.
 And we would be open to the world, on this account, from having enclosed it.

 ---

-And if we can thus explain our way of being open as a way of being closed, perhaps we can likewise explain every other way.
+And if we can thus explain our own way of being open as a way of being closed, perhaps we can likewise explain every other way.
 Consider how we might then explain the corruption of openness.
-For if we ever lost the world inside us, on this account, we would lose its appearance outside us, along with any way of being open to the world from within.
-Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost, along with the opening of his door from the inside.
-So now the suitors can get in from the outside.
-Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with the opening of his eyes from the inside.
+For if we ever lost the world inside us, on this account, we would presumably lose its appearance outside us, along with any way of being open to the world from within.
+And the only way left, from without, would involve getting in rather than letting in.
+Once Odysseus, then, is no longer master of his door, we could say a world of hospitality is lost, along with any way for his door to open from the inside.
+So now, from the outside, the suitors get in.
+Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with any way for his eyes to open from the inside.
+So now, from the outside, the corpses get in.

-So now the corpses can get in from the outside.
-And what gets broken, then, in cases of openness to be condemned, is a kind of hinge that turns from the inside rather than outside, when the world can stand behind it rather than in front of it, to make being open a letting-in rather than getting-in.
+(Revise from here.)
 This same account of openness could explain every case of being open as a case of being closed that looks open.
 But this is also to say, for cases of openness to be praised, that the world stands behind them, not in front of them.
 For on this account, again, our inherent openness to the world depends on having enclosed it, as if being open were how being closed looked, when seen from within.
 We are given all the more reason, then, to believe that every case of being open is a case of being closed that appears open, and that we call "open" from this appearance.
 We call a parabola "open", then, because the way it is closed gives it an inside we can see out of, just as we can likewise see out of a lidless pickle jar to call it "open".
 The jar's inside can stay inside when the lid is off, so long as we still look at the jar as if looking out of it, from the inside formed when the lid is on.
 And the parabola's inside can stay inside even when its line is finite, so long as we still look at the parabola as if looking out of it, from the inside formed when the parabola's line is infinite.
 And we are likely to look at things this way, as if we were in them, looking out of them, since this is how we have to look, on this account, to see anything at all: from inside the entire world out.

 But on this account of awareness, then, our openness to the world depends on having enclosed it, as if being open were